rileycrane/flashinvader/README.md

 ## Controls

 - **Sound Toggle**: Click the speaker icon (🔊/🔇) to turn sound effects on/off
+- **Map Toggle**: Click the map icon (🗺️) to open the interactive map view
+- **City Filter**: Use the dropdown to filter flashes by city
+- **Leaderboard**: Click on any player name to filter flashes by that player
-- **Stats Display**: Shows total flash count and player count
+- **Stats Display**: Shows total flash count and player count with animations

+## Map Features

+- **Interactive Map**: Shows France with all flash locations
+- **Explosion Effects**: New flashes appear with explosion animations on their city locations
+- **City Markers**: Each flash creates a green marker on the map
+- **Popups**: Click markers to see player info and flash images
+- **Dark Theme**: Retro-styled dark map tiles

 ## Technical Details

 - Uses the Space Invaders API to fetch flash data
-- Displays up to 50 most recent flashes
+- Displays up to 50 most recent flashes (filtered)
 - New flashes appear at the top with a cascade effect
 - Images are lazy-loaded for better performance
 - Sound effects created using Web Audio API for authentic 8-bit feel
+- Interactive map powered by Leaflet.js
+- Real-time filtering and leaderboard updates

 ## Customization